 The great thing about online providers is that you aren’t confined to searching in your city or county.
 Sometimes, you also don’t have to deal with the headache of finding someone in your health insurance network.

-At K Health, we provide the same low rates regardless of whether or not you have health insurance.
+At K Health, we answer questions from our patients and provide the same low rates regardless of whether or not you have health insurance coverage.